deliciousmods/1956_beta/github_README.md

 4. Set the local directory as your documents > Paradox Interactive > Hearts of Iron IV > mod folder
 5. Clone the project and download
 6. Move the 1956_beta.mod file from the new folder into the mod folder
-7. Under 'current branch' create a new one using the format (your username)_edits ex: Greatexperiment_edits
+7. Under 'current branch' create a new one using the format yourusername_edits Example: Greatexperiment_edits
+8. Publish your branch to the git.

-You can now work from your local version of 56.
-At anytime you can "Fetch origin" to update your version.
+9. You can now work from your local version of 56.
+10. At anytime you can "Fetch origin" to update your current files with whatever branch you want.
+Master is the definitive branch, and only editable by Greatexperiment.
+Beta_edits is the one everyone should be checking their files on.
-All edits you do will automatically display in the client.
+11. All edits you do will automatically display in the client.
 You must then select and review all relevant files, as well as Summarize / Comment where appropriate.
-You can then "push" the files to the source.
+You can then "push" the files to the source - the yourusername_edits branch.

-The "true" version of the mod is the Master branch, but you can't edit it directly.
-Instead you must create a pull request on the site.
-This will mean that someone needs to review and comment your submission before it can be accepted into the Master branch.
+The working version of the mod is the beta_edits branch, but you can't edit it directly.
+Instead you must create a "pull" request on the site.
+This will mean that someone needs to review and comment your submission before it can be accepted into the beta_edits branch.
+When it's time for release Greatexperiment will pull from beta_edits into master, and then publish it on Steam.

 You can also, at any time, create "issues" to be tracked on the site.
 These are basically bug reports and feature requests.
 Be sure to add appropriate labels such as: